 Start by washing and ironing your material.
 Pin the material good sides together matching the lace pattern as shown in the next picture.

-Once you have your material pinned together and square, place a pillowcase (use as pattern), on top of the material.
+Once you have your material pinned together and square, place a pillowcase (use as a pattern), on top of the material.
 Make sure you have one inch around the pillowcase for seam allowance.
 Pin the pillowcase securely to the material and then cut.